waitzShigoto/kc_blog/content/en/2020-12-07-android-kt-map.markdown

 ---
 layout: post
-title: "Android Kotlin Tutorial: Decoding Google Maps Polyline Paths and Drawing Lines"
+title: 'Android Kotlin Tutorial: Decoding Google Maps Polyline Paths and Drawing Lines'
-date: 2020-12-07 21:22:14 +0800
+date: '2020-12-07 21:22:14 +0800'
 image: cover/kotlin_tutorial_google_map-1.png
-tags: [Android]
+tags:
+  - Android
-categories: Android實作
+categories: AndroidDev
+excerpt: >-
-excerpt: "This tutorial introduces how to use Kotlin in Android to decode polyline using Google Map API and draw lines based on the estimated path."
+  This tutorial introduces how to use Kotlin in Android to decode polyline using Google Map API and draw lines based on the estimated path.
 ---

 ## Introduction